Notable

 This is a series of many caves, both natural and man-made, found around the archaeological site of Qumran in the Judaean Desert.
 Although some of the caves were inhabited, most were apparently used for storage and hiding of valuables.
 It is in these limestone caves that the Dead Sea Scrolls were discovered.

-The cave in which Obadiah hid the prophets from King Ahab (1 Kings 18:4) was probably in the north, but it has not been identified.
+This is the cave in which Obadiah hid the prophets from King Ahab (1 Kings 18:4).
+Obadiah hid 100 prophets this way.

-The cave where the prophet Elijah took shelter on Mount Horeb after traveling for 40 days and 40 nights.
+This is where the famed prophet Elijah took shelter on Mount Horeb after traveling for 40 days and 40 nights.

 So he arose and ate and drank, and went in the strength of that food forty days and forty nights to Horeb, the mountain of God.
 Then he came there to a cave and lodged there; and behold, the word of Yahweh came to him, and He said to him, “What are you doing here, Elijah?” —1 Kings 19:8-9 LSB